RobertoGM/the-game/README.md

 # Backend

 Used Springboot with Gradle, added support for web services, Lombok and Swagger.
+Also included some metric coming from a docker compose with Prometheus and Grafana.

 Technologies that could be good to add:
  - JPA when incorporating a DB
     - H2 if going simple
     - Mysql docker image
  - Logging
- - Metrics

  ## Folder structure